johnfewell/fancy-react-forms/README.md

 ## Overview

-This app allows the creation and management of continuing education evaluations and certificates.
+This app allows the creation of forms and the ability to respond to those and view the responses in a Typeform-like way.

 ## Installation